NanoBeacon/config-files/adxl367/readme.txt

-The ADXL367 is an ultralow power, 3-axis microelectromechanical systems (MEMS) accelerometer that consumes only 0.89 nA at a 100 Hz output data rate and 180 nA when in motion-triggered wake-up mode.
+The ADXL367 is an ultralow power, 3-axis microelectromechanical systems (MEMS) accelerometer that consumes only 0.89 uA at a 100 Hz output data rate and 180 nA when in motion-triggered wake-up mode.

 i2c_adxl367_50hz_odr_with_temp.cfg
   1. hardware